BY APPOINTMENT ONLY!

 Please read my aftercare procedure prior to getting your tattoo work done.
 It will let you know exactly what to do after you leave here, what to expect, and if you have questions, you can ask me during the tattoo to avoid questions later.
 I do not sell aftercare products or anything else.
 I operate at a customer service only level.

-Please park on the South side of the property by the curb, not in the driveway.
+Please park on the South side of the property.

-Do NOT park across the street or in front of my neighbors homes.
+Do NOT park across the street or in front of other businesses or homes.
 It’s a matter of respect and common courtesy.

 Leave small children and infants with a family member or a sitter.
 This is non-negotiable.
 Children are prohibited from entering the studio.
 NO one under the age of 18 will be tattooed.
 NO, you cannot sign for your child here.
 Do NOT ask for special consideration regarding minor children, ever.